Svetoslavb04/AutoMarkt-REST-API/README.md

 Register a user by sending a `POST` request to `/register` with body that contains email, username and password `{ email, username, password }`.
 Upon succesful registration the service responds json object: `{ _id, email, username }`

 ### Login
 Log in by sending a `POST` request with email and password to `/login`.
-The service will respond with an object that contains user information `{ _id, email, username, x-token }` and sets a cookies for the **refresh token**.
+The service will respond with an object that contains user information `{ _id, email, username, x-token }` and sets cookies for the **refresh token**.
 The x-token short lifetime and will be refreshed automatically.

 ### Logout
 Log out by sending `GET` request to `/logout`.
 The service responds with `{ message: 'Logged out' }` if the user is logged in.